-School teachers and curriculum directors often call IEW’s Schools Division asking if our curriculum meets state educational standards.
+Administrators, curriculum directors, and schoolteachers often call IEW’s Schools Department asking if our curriculum meets state educational standards.
 Some schools or charter schools are not allowed to recommend items if they are not aligned with state standards, so it is important to have these standards.
-Additionally, teachers who have autonomy to choose curriculum for their classrooms sometimes need to provide standards documentation to their administrators.
+Additionally, teachers who have autonomy to choose curriculum for their classrooms sometimes need to provide state standards documentation to their administrators.
 Furthermore, some homeschooling families may be required by their state to prove their curriculum is aligned with state standards.
-In early 2024, IEW contracted with EdGate, a nationally recognized company that offers comprehensive educational standards and alignment services, to provide state standards correlations for Adventures in Writing, Structure and Style® for Students, and Fix It!™ Grammar.
+In 2025 IEW contracted with EdGate, a nationally recognized company that offers comprehensive educational standards and alignment services, to provide state standards correlations for twenty-eight different IEW titles.

 What are educational standards?